Cholestasis in the Newborn

 In cholestasis, the liver cells process bilirubin properly, but the excretion of bile is impaired at some point between the liver cells and the duodenum.
 This results in an increase in conjugated bilirubin in the blood and a decrease in bile delivered to the small intestine.

 Another effect of bile not being excreted normally into the small intestine is that digestion is impaired.
-Bile is important for digestion because it helps the body absorb fats and the fat-soluble vitamins Overview of Vitamins Vitamins are a vital part of a healthy diet.
-The recommended dietary allowance (RDA)—the amount most healthy people need each day to remain healthy—has been determined for most vitamins.
-A safe... read more A, D, E, and K. When there is not enough bile in the intestine, fat absorption is impaired, which can lead to vitamin deficiency, inadequate nutrition, and a failure to grow and gain weight.
+Bile is important for digestion because it helps the body absorb fats and the fat-soluble vitamins A, D, E, and K. When there is not enough bile in the intestine, fat absorption is impaired, which can lead to vitamin deficiency, inadequate nutrition, and a lack of expected growth and weight gain.

 View of the Liver